Selling a House ‘As Is’ in Maryland

 List as-is with the help of a real estate agent

-A great real estate agent will provide assistance throughout the process of listing and selling a home as-is in Maryland.
-An agent gives simple presentation tips to improve marketing, helps to set an appropriate price that reflects the home’s condition, and works to find a buyer willing and eager to buy your home in its current state.
+A great real estate agent will assist in the process of listing and selling a home as-is in Maryland.
+An agent gives simple presentation tips to improve marketing, helps set an appropriate price that reflects the home’s condition, and finds a buyer willing and eager to buy your home in its current state.

 “It’s very important for sellers to work with a top agent,” Umanzor says.
 “I know my craft and can prepare my clients with everything that’s going to happen throughout the process.
 Just knowing where you’re going and how you’re going to navigate everything puts you at an advantage.”